Strawberry-Team/ucode-connect-Track-FullStack-chronos-Calendula-backend/README.md

 	* Search for users to participate by full name or email
   	* Searchable drop-down list of users to participate in
    	* 'All day' event duration
+	* Default duration for events is 1 hour
 	* Categories: 'work', 'home', 'hobby'
 	* Notifications before: '10 min', '30 min', '1 h', '1 d'
 	* Attendance statuses: 'yes', 'no', 'maybe'